bkg2018/MLMD/docs/3-Writing.md

 This allows a main file to reference the various parts of documentation from separate files and keep a clean and simple main file with a global table of contents.

+You can see an example of this use in the MLMD main documentation file in `docsource/MLMD.mlmd`.

 ### III-2.1) Include directive<A id="a25"></A>